vijayrathod11038/PowerBI/README.md

 # PowerBI
-This is my first power BI project which I have done with the help of Rishabh Mishra.
+This is my first power BI project which I have done with the help from Rishab Mishra Project Objective:
+Dataset: Finanical dataset
+Steps:
+Insights:
+Action Items: